 A stateless service's lifecycle is very simple.
 A stateless service can only be opened, closed, or aborted.

-RunAsync in a stateless service is executed when a service instance is opened, and cancelled when a service instance is closed or aborted.
+RunAsync in a stateless service is executed when a service instance is opened, and canceled when a service instance is closed or aborted.

 RunAsync should be sufficient in almost all cases, the open, close, and abort events in a stateless service are also available: